daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 One of the most important components to the commercial success of an AI project? – its potential to create untapped value (in terms of future cash flow).
-Models should automate tasks, power features, augment analyses, surface information, or be otherwise positioned to create value.
-If models are sitting idle, you’re not quite there yet.
-And, frequently, models are idle because the use-case wasn’t a good match for AI in the first place (insert Cassie K. citation).
+Models can create value by automating tasks, powering features, augmenting analyses, surfacing information, or by otherwise making predictions in the wild.
+If models are idle, you’re not quite there yet.
+And, frequently projects fail because the use-case wasn’t a good match for AI in the first place (insert Cassie K. citation).

 <br><br>

-The salient question becomes: How to find the best AI use-cases given your commercial context?
+The salient question then becomes: How to find the promising AI use-cases given your commercial context?

 <br><br>

-In this blog post, I argue that applying Thiel's startup fundamentals to AI integration fosters adequate attention to the value creation component of an AI project, its lifeline to commercial success and overall buy-in from business executives.
+In this blog post, I argue that applying Thiel's startup fundamentals to AI integration yields adequate attention to the value creation component of an AI project, its lifeline to commercial success and overall buy-in from business executives.

 <br><br>